acmucsd/hackschool-fa20/README.md

 We do expect that you try to attend every workshop, however we do have a way to catch up if you have to miss a workshop.
 Instructions for catching up are always found here: https://acmurl.com/hackschool-fa20-pt0

-We will also record every workshop, which can be found here: https://acmurl.com/youtube
+We will also record every workshop, which can be found here: https://acmurl.com/youtube as well as our [playlist](https://www.youtube.com/watch?v=VRifC6mFma4&list=PLpmCTDt8lemWE4CQ7shdIJ0VYXcErWw22)

 ## Get access to our resources
 We have a Discord where you can always ask questions during the workshop, as well as office hours you can attend.
 Links found below: